Flour tortillas

 • Knead between 5-10 minutes in the bowl or transfer the dough to a flat surface.
 If needed lightly dust flour to avoid the dough from sticking.
 Add as little as possible.

 • When the dough looks smooth, form into a ball.
 Cover with plastic wrap or a damp towel.
-Let the dough rest for 15 minutes.
+Let it rest for 15 minutes.

 • After the 15 minutes it will feel soft and elastic.